 A few key on-page SEO tasks for law firms include:

 - A landing page for each segment.
 For example, if you do “Family Law” then this should be a top-level page, while you should have pages under this for “Divorce,” “Child Support” and “Child Custody.”
 Ideally, your URLs should be structured as “/family-law/child-support/,” for example.

 - Optimised heading tags, image alt tags and incorporate related keywords on each page.

 - An internal linking structure in place.
 For example, if you are a family lawyer, you should have links from the “Child Support” page to “Divorce” and likewise.
 Anything that is relevant to the user.

-– Landing pages for each location.
-Many firms will have more than one office.
-Have a contact/location page for each, i.e. “yourfirm.com.au/melbourne” and “yourfirm.com.au/sydney.”
+- Landing pages for each location.
+Many law firms will have more than one office.
+Have a contact/location page for each, i.e. “yourfirm.com.au/melbourne” and “yourfirm.com.au/geelong.”
 These pages should contain all of your local contact information and links to any local associations including chambers of commerce, meetup groups, sponsorships, etc.

 - Schema markup.
 This is a markup language to further help search engines understand various web content.
 Mark up your location page with organisation details (more on this a little later in Reviews).

 Understanding Google’s Local Pack